EmersonCoronel/type-test/README.md

-# typographia
+# Type Test
-This is the repository for the Typographia type test on emersoncoronel.com
+This is the repository for the type test on emersoncoronel.com